AbhyudaiGupta/Learning-Cplusplus/README.md

 ## Additional Achievements (Updated On: November 3, 2025)

-- Solved 20+ C++ questions on HackerRank/CodeChef
+- Solved 50+ C++ questions on HackerRank/CodeChef
 - Consistent coding practice on competitive programming platforms
-- Explored DSA concepts, career scope, and their benefits for interviews
+- Exploring DSA concepts, career scope, and their benefits for interviews
 - Solved several teacher’s note problems; focused on revision and consistency
 - Streak reset on 27 Sept; resumed daily practice and pushing code regularly
-- Practiced number logic (palindrome, digit sum, swapping, etc.)
+- Practiced Conditionals and for loop, made basic programs
 - Deepened loop and pattern printing skills for exam and competitive prep

 ## Tech Stack